AideenM12/Joyce-English-School-MS4/TESTING.md

 2. Navigate to [https://joyce-english-school.herokuapp.com/](https://joyce-english-school.herokuapp.com/)
 3. Sign In to the user account.
 4. Click on the Log Out tab on the navigation bar.
-5. Observe the Log Out successful message.
+5. Observe the Sign Out page.
+6. Click on the 'Sign Out' button to confirm.
+7. Observe the toast notification to confirm the log out was successful.

 **Expected Result:**
 The Log Out button will remove the user's session cookie from the app using the pop method and redirects the user to the login page.